Te-Michael/Algorithms/README.md

 In the image below, we’re checking coverage with our own tool, and I have the same output 2/3rds.
 ![no alt](readMeImages/branch1img2.png)
 <br> <br>
-In the image below, we altered the testPush function to improve it.
+In the image below, we added the testPush function to improve coverage.
 We do this by checking whether the  size == capacity which wasn’t checked before.
 This increases coverage to 3/3 (100%)<br>
 ![no alt](readMeImages/branch1img3.png)
 <br><br>
 In the image below, we can see that the built-in tool also states 100% coverage